databrickslabs/ucx/README.md

 ===
 ![UCX by Databricks Labs](docs/logo-no-background.png)

-The companion for upgrading to Unity Catalog.
+The companion for upgrading to Unity Catalog (UC).

 After [installation](#install-ucx), ensure to [trigger](#ensure-assessment-run-command) the [assessment workflow](#assessment-workflow),
 so that you'll be able to [scope the migration](docs/assessment.md) and execute the [group migration workflow](#group-migration-workflow).